 When your future is on the line, you deserve a criminal defense team in Oak Grove, MO that is dedicated to fighting for the best possible result.

-Criminal Defense FAQs for Oak Grove, MO
+Frequently Asked Questions About Criminal Defense in Oak Grove, MO

 I was just arrested in Oak Grove, MO.
 What should I do?

-What’s the difference between state and federal criminal charges?
+What’s the difference between state and federal charges?

 State charges usually involve violations of Missouri laws and are handled by local prosecutors.
 Federal charges involve the U.S. government and typically include more serious crimes, like large-scale drug trafficking or fraud.
 Federal cases carry harsher penalties and require an attorney with specific federal court experience, like the team at Combs Waterkotte.

-Can I avoid jail time for a criminal charge in Oak Grove, MO?
+Is it possible to avoid jail time for a criminal charge in Oak Grove, MO?

 Yes.
 Depending on the circumstances, our experienced Oak Grove, MO criminal defense attorneys may be able to negotiate alternatives such as probation, deferred sentencing, diversion programs, or rehabilitation options, particularly for first-time or non-violent offenses.